 From the far eastern end of Shijo Street, popular among shoppers, you will spot the orange gate of Yasaka Shrine .
 This large Shinto shrine is one of Kyoto’s oldest and is also the focal point of the annual Gion Festival in July, where you can witness elaborate ceremonies and the departure of golden portable shrines.

 After exploring the grounds of Yasaka Shrine , you can continue through Maruyama Park to the 17th-century Kodaiji Temple .
 The widow of ruthless warlord Toyotomi Hideyoshi built this Zen Buddhist temple in memory of her deceased husband.
 Hideyoshi was instrumental in the unification of Japan after the country was torn apart by some 150 years of conflict.
 The so-called father of Japanese tea ceremony, Sen-no-Rikyu, also built the rustic tearoom here.

 The nightly performance at Yasaka Hall, called Gion Corner, gives visitors an overview of the different types of Japanese performing arts and music, as well as the tea ceremony.
 This show also features a maiko performance.
 It is best to arrive at the ticket counter at least 15 minutes before the performance to avoid disappointment.

 Gion is home to two of the five kagai or geisha districts.
 After the performance at Gion Corner, take a stroll through the dimly lit streets here and perhaps you will be lucky enough to catch a glimpse of the entertainers on their way to their appointment of the night.

-The Tetsugaku-no-michi or Philosopher’s Walk is a very pleasant route that meanders alongside a cherry-tree-lined canal.
+The Tetsugaku-no-michi or Philosopher’s Path is a very pleasant route that meanders alongside a cherry-tree-lined canal.
 It is especially popular for its gorgeous seasonal flowers and autumn colors that tint the Higashiyama hills.

 At the northern end of the Philosopher's Path , take the time to view Ginkaku-ji Temple, also known as the Silver Pavilion , and its moss-covered gardens.
 Having miraculously survived the many calamities Kyoto has experienced in its long history, this lovely temple is one of the earliest examples of shoin-zukuri architecture: the precursor to the traditional-style houses that you will see all over Japan.